corrode/corrode.github.io/content/drafts/async.md

 That makes it more of a framework for asynchronous programming than just a runtime.

-Partially, this is because Tokio pioneered async Rust and had to explore the design space as it went along.
-And while you could exclusively use the runtime and ignore the rest, it is just easier to just buy into the whole ecosystem.
+Partially, this is because Tokio had a pioneering role in async Rust.
+It explored the design space as it went along.
+And while you could exclusively use the runtime and ignore the rest, it is easier and more common to buy into the entire ecosystem.

-My main concern with Tokio is that it makes a lot of assumptions about how async code should be written and where it runs.
+However, my main concern with Tokio is that it makes a lot of assumptions about how async code should be written and where it runs.
 For example, it assumes that you want to use a [multi-threaded runtime](https://docs.rs/tokio/latest/tokio/attr.main.html) (as per their default) and mandates that types are `Send` and `'static`, which makes it